All Guides

 Mirin bottles in Australia

 Mirin-fu, or mirin-style seasoning, is made to be convenient.
 It is often blended from sweeteners such as glucose syrup, rice-based seasoning and acidulants.
 It usually has less than 1% alcohol, so it is not treated the same way as alcoholic mirin.
-This is one reason it is easier to find at regular supermarkets.

 Besides hon-mirin and mirin-style seasoning, there is also mirin-type or fermented seasoning, which I often see at local grocery stores from brands like Spiral.
 Hon-mirin is the traditional choice, mirin-style seasoning is the easy low-alcohol option, and mirin-type fermented seasoning can be used in a similar way to hon-mirin for cooked dishes because it contains alcohol.